That-Dev-Girl-Sites/talks.jhalabi.com/svg-in-wordpress/slides.md

 * Create a group for each bar, containing
    * The bar itself
    * The text label for that bar
-   * AIRA description, for screen reader agents
+   * ARIA description, for screen reader agents

 ---